Ruebennase/EventStoreML/README.md

 **EventStoreML** (pronounced *eventstormel*) is a minimal, self-hosting markup language where **every top-level element is an event** — even schema definitions themselves.

-Every `.esml` file is an **append-only event store that defines its own meaning over time**.
+Every `.esml` file is an **append-only event store that defines its own meanings over time through events**.

-Its core consists of exactly one must-understand event type, `core.TypeDeclared@1`, expressed in pure JSON Schema.
+Its core consists of exactly one must-understand root event type, `core.TypeDeclared@1`, expressed in pure JSON Schema.
 All other types, schemas, and instances are declared, validated, and evolved through events.

 Underlying idea: If event sourcing is so good then why not attempt to use event store files where normally state snapshot files are being used (e.g. config files, model markup files, etc.).
+So instead of having multiple file versions a single .esml contains all versions within.

 ---